grab/app-sizer/docs/index.md

 App Sizer currently supports three types of reports:

-* InfluxDB database (1.x) - suitable for CI tracking and enabling the creation of customized dashboards.
-For InfluxDB and Grafana setup, see our [Docker Setup Guide][grafana-docker].
+* InfluxDB database (1.x) - It is suitable for CI tracking and enabling the creation of customized dashboards (with visualization tools like Grafana).
+We provide an InfluxDB and Grafana setup; see our [Docker Setup Guide][grafana-docker].
 * Markdown table for convenient local analysis.
 * JSON data for compatibility with other platforms.